jostylr/literate-programming-cli/lp.md

 * --file A specified file to process.
 It is possible to have multiple files, each proceeded by an option.
 Also any unclaimed arguments will be assumed to be a file that gets added to the list.
+* -f, --flag This passes in flags that can be used for conditional branching within the literate programming.
+For example, one could have a production flag that minimizes the code before saving.
+* -i, --in  This takes in standard input as another litpro doc to read from.
 * -l, --lprc This specifies the lprc.js file to use.
 None need not be provided.
 The lprc file should export a function that takes in as arguments the Folder constructor and an args object (what is processed from the command line).
 This allows for quite a bit of sculpting.
 See more in lprc.
-* -b, --build  The build directory.
-Defaults to build.
-Will create it if it does not exist.
-Specifying . will use the current directory.
+* -o, --out This directs all saved files to standard out; no saving of compiled texts will happen.
+Other saving of files could happen; this just prevents those files being saved by the save directive from being saved.
 * -s, --src  The source directory to look for files from load directives.
 The files specified on the command line are used as is while those loaded from those files are prefixed.
 Shell tab completion is a reason for this difference.
-* -c, --cache The cache is a place for assets downloaded from the web.
+* -z, --other  This is a place that takes in an array of options for plugins.
-* --cachefile This gives an alternate name for the cache file that registers what is downloaded.
-Default is `.cache`
-* --checksum This gives an alternate name for the file that lists the hash for the generate files.
-If the compiled text matches, then it is not written.
-Default is `.checksum` stored in the build directory.
-* -d, --diff This computes the difference between each files from their existing versions.
-There is no saving of files.
-* -o, --out This directs all saved files to standard out; no saving of compiled texts will happen.
-Other saving of files could happen; this just prevents those files being saved by the save directive from being saved.
-* -f, --flag This passes in flags that can be used for conditional branching within the literate programming.
-For example, one could have a production flag that minimizes the code before saving.
+  Since plugins are loaded after initial parsing, this allows one to sneak in options.
+The format is key:value.
+So `-z cache:cool` would set the value cache to cool.